bonitasoft/bonita-doc/md/connector-archetype.md

 ```

 :::warning
-As widgets are displayed in a dialog window in the Studio, be careful to not use too many widgets in the same page.
+**Warning:** As widgets are displayed in a dialog window in the Studio, be careful to not use too many widgets in the same page.
 Use Group widget if you need to stack a lot of widgets in the same page.
 :::

 #### Connector implementation